refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 ## Redirections <GlobalConfigBadge />

 In many of the cases, you'll want to redirect the user to a different page after a successful mutation. `useForm` handles this for you, when the mutation succeeds it will redirect the user to the desired page.
-This behavior can be customized or disabled using the `redirect` prop.

 By default, all the form actions will redirect the user to the list page of the resource after a successful mutation.
 This behavior can be customized or disabled by passing a `redirect` prop.
 If you want to change the redirection behavior for all forms, you can use the `options.redirect` prop of the [`<Refine>` component](/api-reference/core/components/refine-config.md).